gagneurlab/transmicron/README.md

 python run.py --snakemake_rule="--cores 8"
 ```

-You can add several options to these commands, depending on how you want to run Transmicron.
-All the options are listed below:
+You can add several parameters to these commands, depending on how you want to run Transmicron.
+All the parameters are listed below:
 ```
 python run.py
 		--datasets="DLBCLPB" # comma seperated name of datasets